 One of the most time-consuming activities as a blogger is ‘maintaining your blog.’

-I’m not referring to creating content or doing marketing and promotional work for your blog, I’m referring to all the other essential blog management activities that are involved in keeping your blog running smoothly.
+I’m not referring to creating content or doing marketing and promotional work for your blog; I’m referring to all the other essential blog management activities involved in keeping your blog in tip-top shape.

-If your blog runs on WordPress then managing it is fairly straightforward and doesn’t require a huge amount of technical know-how.
+If your blog runs on WordPress, managing it is fairly straightforward and doesn’t require a huge amount of technical know-how.

-WordPress is already a pretty solid platform to work with, and, it comes with frequent updates too.
+WordPress is already a pretty solid platform to work with, and it comes with regular updates too.

 That said, relying on those updates alone will not do.
-Below I’ve put together a checklist of things you need to do to manage and maintain your WordPress blog successfully.
+Below I’ve put together a checklist of things you need to do to manage and maintain your WordPress blog properly and regularly.